dpeng2023/hawtdawg-all-ears/FAQ.md

 Open the Hawt Dawg app and click on "Edit Profile" Scroll down to "Passions" and enter treats & toys.
 Click "Save Changes"

+## Photos are nice, but I don't see well.
+How can I smell other dogs?

+We don't support smell.
+You can meetup at a dog park to smell your new friend.